 “By this public act, acting in the name of the authority he held over a tiny part of the nation, he had affronted and outraged the Mother of God.
 Thus he contributed to drawing down upon his country a just divine punishment.
 Without this odious act, shamelessly committed by the competent public authority, would the great miracle of October 13 have been seen in all of Portugal?
 It is quite possible.
 What a lesson!
 What terrible responsibility for the unworthy authorities who deprive their people of the choice graces with which God wishes to fill them!” (emphasis mine)

 What a lesson indeed!
 What terrible responsibility for secular authorities – and even more so for ecclesiastical authorities!
-What about in our own time when bishops in dioceses throughout our country close churches, suspend Masses and all the sacraments – including Extreme Unction – and sometimes without even being told to do so by the government authorities.
+What about in our own time when bishops in dioceses throughout our country close churches, suspend Masses and all the sacraments – including Extreme Unction – and sometimes without even being told to do so by the government authorities, as they did in 2020 during the COVID-19 “pandemic.”
 How about when the Pope does the same thing for the Vatican, Rome, and throughout Italy?

 Our Lady Asks to Be Honored